Get started

 Voice quality indistinguishable from human.
 Callers form trust judgments within the first 2-3 seconds.
 Robotic or unnatural speech triggers hang-ups and erodes brand perception.
 Independent quality benchmarks (blind listener preference tests) are the only reliable way to evaluate this, because every provider claims "human-like" quality.

-Sub-200ms latency.
+Realtime latency.
 Phone conversations have tighter latency requirements than any other voice AI use case.
 Pauses longer than 300ms feel like the agent is frozen.
-Sub-200ms end-to-end (measured as P90 time-to-first-audio, not inference-only) maintains the natural rhythm of phone conversation.
+Realtime time-to-first-audio plus efficient STT and LLM stages maintain the natural rhythm of phone conversation.

 Domain-specific pronunciation.
 Enterprise voice agents handle specialized terminology: drug names in healthcare, financial instruments in banking, legal terms in insurance.
 Mispronouncing "metformin" or "amortization" destroys caller confidence.
 Custom pronunciation dictionaries and phoneme-level control are requirements.